 Textbooks and supplies

-The cost of textbooks and supplies is estimated at a maximum of $200.00 per semester.
+The cost of textbooks and supplies is estimated at $250.00 per semester.

-The number of teaching and examination days is set by the ministère de l'Enseignement supérieur, Recherche, Science et Technologie.
+The number of teaching and examination days is set by the ministère de l'Enseignement supérieur, Recherche, et Science.
 The sessional dates vary from year to year.
 At the present time, each semester has 75 teaching days and 7 days of exams.

 Last day for withdrawal or course additions: